-Is the dreaded haze back?
-What IS the haze and what is PM 2.5?
-Here’s our ultimate guide on understanding haze readings and keeping your kids safe from bad air pollution in Singapore
+The haze in Singapore is back!
+Here’s our guide to understanding PM2.5 haze readings and how to keep your kids safe from air pollution in Singapore including what air purifiers and N95 masks to buy

-It’s important to know how to keep your family safe from air pollution especially if you have anyone who is particularly sensitive, so here’s our ultimate guide on dealing with the haze.
-We bring you info on where to check for hourly updates on Singapore’s air quality, what the haze readings mean (PM 2.5 vs PSI), what to do when the haze is bad, and practical advice on making your home as safe as possible, including information on air purifiers, HEPA filters, indoor plants that may help fight air pollution, and where to find special masks.
+When there is haze, it’s important to know how to keep your family safe from air pollution especially if you have anyone who is particularly sensitive, so here’s our ultimate guide to dealing with the haze.
+We bring you info on where to check for hourly updates on Singapore’s air quality, what the haze readings mean (PM2.5 vs PSI), what to do when the haze is bad, and practical advice on making your home as safe as possible, including information on air purifiers, HEPA filters, indoor plants that may help fight air pollution, and where to find N95 masks.

 What is haze?